 You will have a named supervisor or supervisors, normally as indicated in your offer letter, who will have overall responsibility for the direction of your work on behalf of the Department.
 Typically, you should expect to have meetings with your supervisor or a member of the supervisory team with a frequency of at least once a fortnight averaged across the year.
 The regularity of these meetings may be subject to variations according to the time of the year, and the stage you are at in your research programme.
 Please note that this is a minimum and your supervisors may require more frequent meetings.
-The MPLS Division publishes a Code of Practice for Research Supervision (https://www.mpls.ox.ac.uk/graduate-school/information-for-postgraduate-research-students/supervision/supervision-code-of-practice-2015-16.pdf).
-If you are co-supervised one of your Oxford supervisors will be designated by the Department as your Lead Supervisor, this reflects certain responsibilities they have to the Department and not necessarily the proportion of time they devote to your supervision compared to your other supervisor(s).
+The MPLS Division publishes a Code of Practice for Research Supervision ( https://www.mpls.ox.ac.uk/graduate-school/information-for-postgraduate-research-students/supervision/mpls-division-code-of-practice-on-the-supervision-of-graduate-research-students ).
+If you are co-supervised one of your Oxford supervisors will be designated by the Department as your Responsible Supervisor, this reflects certain responsibilities they have to you and the Department and not necessarily the proportion of time they devote to your supervision compared to your other supervisor(s).

 2. What induction arrangements will be made?

 You will have Departmental Induction at the beginning of your first term.
 The main induction to the Department is provided at the start of Michaelmas Term.
 Other arrangements will be made for students starting at other times of the year.
 Your supervisor(s) will arrange more specialised induction subsequently.
-The main set of slides from the most recent Departmental Induction event can be found at http://www.materials.ox.ac.uk/teaching/pg/pginduction.
+The main set of slides from the most recent Departmental Induction event can be found via CANVAS and at http://www.materials.ox.ac.uk/teaching/pg/pginduction.